araobp/pic-mcu/README.md

 ## [Instrument 2] Measuring heat conduction with thermistor

+Measure thermal conductivity and specific heat of iron, copper and alminium.

 I use "A/D converter to UART bridge" developed in [my other project on github.com](https://github.com/araobp/motion-detector).

 Thermistor: